Friedrich Erhard Niedt

-Theoretical Works
+Works in music theory

 The Musical Guide, 1700-1710

 Niedt's Musical Guide consists of three parts, each of which are concerned with figured bass.
 In the first part, Niedt discusses the basics of figured bass, and gives the following definition:

 Niedt's suggestion that figured bass is "the most complete foundation of music" might be misinterpreted if it is read out of context, for later in this same quote, he clarifies that by "complete" he simply means that the keyboard can play many notes at once, whereas other instruments are limited to one note at a time.

 The second part of the Musical Guide describes how variation may be introduced in figured bass.
 Many examples are presented that demonstrate how simple musical materials may be made more complex.
 Niedt justifies devoting an entire part of his book to variation because, he says, "variety in things or ideas ... is to no creature so pleasing and delightful as to the senses and sensibilities of the human soul."
-In addition to variation, the second part of the Musical Guide also contains a specialized dictionary that defines musical terms, as well as a descriptive list of the specifications of 63 important organs found in various places across northern Europe.
+In addition to variation, the second part of the Musical Guide also contains a specialized dictionary that defines musical terms, as well as a descriptive list of the specifications of 63 important organs found in various places across northern and central Europe including Sendomir, or today Sandomierz Poland.

 The third part of the Musical Guide is incomplete, since Niedt died before finishing it.
 Nonetheless, a substantial portion of the third section was published, which begins by describing counterpoint, and later branches off into other traditionally serious areas of music, such as canon.
 Niedt is consistently hostile towards what he perceives to be musically pretentious.
 For example, he has this to say about the sometimes arcane concept of musical mode:

 Regarding counterpoint, Niedt calls it the musical equivalent of "spelling," and suggests that counterpoint arises from the realization of figured bass.
 Niedt insists that "mere counterpoint contains no beauty" and that one can "discern no complete meaning or context" from it.
 As opposed to pedagogues who developed rules for composing counterpoint on its own terms (such as Johann Fux), Niedt attempts instead to extend his figured bass instruction to encompass the subject of counterpoint.